hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_1/Chapter_3_Aesthetics_in_Procedural_Generation.md

 Also blurring the boundaries between regions can help to create a more natural look.
 We can create soft transitions between regions, music change, weather change, and so on.

+Tile-based procedural generation could provide the fresh challenge for user, aslo we can keep that under control.
+One problematic idea could be hand crafting the tiles to increase the variaty of the results.
+This could be time consuming and hard to debug.